 Disparate impacts arise from human-in-the-loop or human-on-the-loop due to the inherent biases of human actors in the process.
-Human decisions associated with inferences, proxies, causalities, outcomes, and subsequent actions (specifically
+Human decisions associated with inferences, proxies, causalities, outcomes, and subsequent actions (specifically human-in-the-loop and human-on-the-loop decisions on model outcomes) can contribute to biases.
+Instances of such biases may arise due to the following:

-Process factors Technical factors HIL fitment in the model lifecycle Approach towards observing outcomes Conclusions and inferences reached (including unvalidated casualties) Beliefs and their influence on actions
+Process factors Technical factors HIL fitment in the model lifecycle Approach towards observing outcomes Conclusions and inferences reached (including unvalidated casualties) Beliefs and their influence on actions contributed by all the above sources.
+Instances of discrimination in Al-based systems may arise due to the following: